Skip to main content

 If a concerning area is identified, a biopsy is conducted as the gold standard for diagnosis.
 This involves taking a small tissue sample and sending it to a laboratory where it is examined under a microscope for cancer cells.

-Should cancer be confirmed, imaging tests such as CT scans or MRIs are typically utilized.
-These imaging techniques provide detailed “maps” of the inside of your head and neck.
-It also allows doctors to precisely determine the cancer’s location and whether it has spread to other areas.
+If cancer is confirmed, imaging tests such as CT scans or MRIs are typically ordered.
+These imaging techniques provide detailed “maps” of the inside of your head and neck, allowing doctors to pinpoint the cancer’s location and whether it has spread to other areas.

 What Is Treatment for Mouth Cancer Like?